 Aarbakke lacked a master log of these machine alarms, as well as a system to filter out less critical ones.
 Service managers previously depended on operators to send them a note every time a critical issue occurred.
 Otherwise the service managers needed to physically go to each individual machine and manually pull a local log to view the alarms.

-Aarbakke and Cognite first liberated the data about machine alarms from its source system, ingesting it into Cognite Data Fusion (CDF).
-With all the data streaming from one place, the developers then created a dashboard that shows an overview of all alarms but also groups alarms by machine and issue.
+Aarbakke and Cognite first liberated data about machine alarms from its source system, ingesting it into Cognite Data Fusion (CDF).
+With all data streaming from one place, the developers then created a dashboard that shows an overview of all alarms but also groups alarms by machine and issue.
 This helps service engineers pinpoint specific issues and machines and take targeted maintenance actions to address them.

 Aarbakke and Cognite plan to add more functionality to the dashboard in the future, including a feature that lets service managers assign levels of criticality to alarms, ensuring that the alarms they deem most important will always be featured at the top of the list.